Philippe Joseph Jean Veranneman de Watervliet

-Philippe Joseph Jean Veranneman de Watervliet (24 July 1761 - 19 November 1815) was a Southern Netherlands politician and magistrate.
+Philippe Joseph Jean Veranneman de Watervliet (24 July 1761 – 19 November 1815) was a politician and magistrate born in the Holy Roman Empire.
 His more lasting reputation comes from his contribution to political and legal philosophy, notably as the author of the "Traité de la souveraineté" ("Treatise on sovereignty") published in 1790.

-He should not be confused with his nephew and near namesake, the politician most usually identified as Philippe Veranneman de Watervliet (1787-1844).
+He should not be confused with his nephew and near namesake, the politician most usually identified as Philippe Veranneman de Watervliet (1787–1844).
 It is probably to reduce the risk of confusion between the two of them that the uncle is generally identified in sources by his full name.

 Biography

-Philippe Veranneman de Watervliet was born into an aristocratic family, one of the fifteen children of Jean-Joseph Veranneman de Gendbrugge (1733-1808), "Schepen" (loosely, "Alderman") of the Brugse Vrije region in western Flanders.
-Philippe's mother, born Angélique Françoise Elisabeth de Massiet (1739-1788), had married his father in 1756, and also came from an aristocratic family.
+Philippe Veranneman de Watervliet was born into an aristocratic family, one of the fifteen children of Jean-Joseph Veranneman de Gendbrugge (1733–1808), "Schepen" (loosely, "Alderman") of the Brugse Vrije region in western Flanders.
+Philippe's mother, born Angélique Françoise Elisabeth de Massiet (1739–1788), had married his father in 1756, and also came from an aristocratic family.